This page will help you understand Massachusetts alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Happy hours are illegal in the state.
 In addition, Massachusetts alcohol laws prohibit retailers from passing on their bulk buy discount to consumers.

-Dry townships in the state are Alford, Chilmark, Dunstable, Gosnold, Hawley, Montgomery, Mount Washington, Needham and Westhampton.
+Dry townships in the state are Alford, Chilmark, Dunstable, Gosnold, Hawley, and Montgomery.
+Also Mount Washington, Needham and Westhampton.
 These townships prohibit the sale of alcohol.
 Discover more at Dry Counties.

 The penalty for attempting to buy alcohol by anyone under 21 is a fine of $300.
 It also includes a license suspension for 180 days.
 These penalties also apply to anyone who tries to get someone else to obtain alcohol for them.

 Out-of-state drivers licenses aren’t acceptable proof of age in Massachusetts.
-Therefore, out-of-state visitors can be denied the right to purchase alcohol.
+Therefore, out-of-state visitors can be denied the right to buy alcohol.

 Open containers of alcohol are illegal in vehicles.
 So opened bottles of alcohol must be in the trunk of a car.
-The penalty for driving with an open alcohol container anywhere except in the trunk is a fine of $100 – $500.
+The penalty for driving with an open alcohol container anywhere except in the trunk is a fine of at least $100.
+However, it could be as high as $500.

 The state charges driver under the age of 21 with a BAC of 0.02% or higher with OUI.